SalientAuthor/Arduino-with-P10-Display/README.md

 In first we are going to use simplest microcontroller which is "Arduino UNO" in our Project.

 YOUR WORK:
-- [x] Just code cool animation programs using your own logic and understanding in C/C++ further It will use by us in creating Arduino Sketches . :tada:
+- [x] Just code cool animation programs using your own logic and understanding in C/C++ or other suitable lang. further It will use by us in creating Arduino Sketches . :tada:

 ## Through HACKTOBERFEST 2021 ~